-Legal Reference: 20 U.S.C. § 1232h (2006).
-34 C.F.R. pt.
-98 (2006).
 Iowa Code §§ 216.9, 256.7, 279.8, 280.3 (2009).

-281 I.A.C.
-12.8.
-Cross Reference: 101 103 505 602 603 Educational Philosophy of the School District Long-Range Needs Assessment Student Scholastic Achievement Curriculum Development Instructional Curriculum
+Long-Range Needs AssessmentStudent Scholastic Achievement

+602 Curriculum Development603 Instructional Curriculum

 602.4 PILOT - EXPERIMENTAL - INNOVATIVE PROJECTS

 The board welcomes new ideas in curriculum.
 Proposals for pilot or experimental projects will first be reviewed and analyzed by the superintendent.
 Projects recommended by the superintendent will be considered by the board.
 Pilot and experimental projects approved by the board, the Iowa Department of Education, or the U. S. Department of Education may be utilized in the education program.